Is Buying A House Overrated?

 Many people make the mistake of believing homeownership comes with a unique opportunity to build wealth.
 Renting, they believe, is "this idea that you're putting money down the drain," Shiller says.
 "I don't think that's the right way to think about renting a house."
 If you rent instead of buy, you can use what would have been your down payment to invest in potentially more profitable investments.
 Whether this is a better financial strategy depends on many factors, including how long you want to live in one area.

-Shiller warned the world about the two big bubbles that devastated our economy over the last 20 years: the dotcom crash in the late 1990s and housing crisis from 2007-2009.
+Shiller warned the world about the two big bubbles that devastated our economy over the last 20 years: the dotcom crash in the late 1990s and housing crisis from 2007 to 2009.
 That — and the fact that he's a Nobel Prize-winning economist at Yale — means when he talks, people listen.

 A few months ago, Shiller warned the world again about a potential housing bubble.
-As the graph shows, since 2012 we've been seeing the the third biggest housing boom in U.S. history.
+As the graph shows, since 2012, we've been seeing the third biggest housing boom in U.S. history.

 Loading...